~ Spring Break #5

 ~ Spring Break #3

+He blew his mind out in a bar...
 527 words, 3 minutes read time.
 "Oh, come now, Bill.
 You don't believe that.
 You don't believe in suicide."
 "Mel, I don’t know what to believe anymore.
 But, wait!
 I do believe in one thing.
 I believe that I love these peanuts!"
-I’ve been shelling one peanut after another for some time now.
-Who knows...
+I’ve been shelling one peanut...
 Continue Reading →

-434 words, 2 minutes read time.
+I've had a drink or two, and I don't care, 434 words, 2 minutes read time.
 Maybe it's these stupid allergies I try so hard to disclaim, or maybe the thick New Delhi smog that drifts thick here on the northern breeze.
-It clogs my nose, crusts my eyes, makes me thick, but only after everything inside of me runs out to them.
-A breeze...
+It clogs my nose, crusts my eyes, makes me thick, but only after...
 Continue Reading →

 Breathe, and retire early~